Ōruawharo River

-The Ōruawharo River is a river on the North Auckland Peninsula of New Zealand.
-It flows westward into the Kaipara Harbour west of Wellsford.
-It forms part of the boundary between the Northland region and the Auckland Region.
+The Ōruawharo River flows westward into the Kaipara Harbour west of Wellsford on the North Auckland Peninsula of New Zealand.
+The boundary between the Northland Region and the Auckland Region runs along the length of the river.

 The New Zealand Ministry for Culture and Heritage gives translations of "place of [a] stretched-out pit" or "place of Ruawharo [a personal name]" for Ōruawharo.

 History

 In pre-European times, the Ōruawharo River was important to the Tāmaki Māori people of the Kaipara Harbour.
-The Opou portage allowed waka to be transported across the Okahukura Peninsula between the Ōruawharo and Tauhoa rivers.
+The Opou portage allowed waka to be transported across the Ōkahukura Peninsula between the Ōruawharo and Tauhoa rivers.

+Port Albert, on the south bank, was the centre of Albertland, an organised British Nonconformist Christian settlement in the 1860s.